lddubeau/saxes/README.md

 Settings supported:

 * `xmlns` - Boolean.
-If true, then namespaces are supported.
+If `true`, then namespaces are supported.
 Default is `false`.

 * `position` - Boolean.
-If false, then don't track line/col/position.
+If `false`, then don't track line/col/position.
 Unset is treated as `true`.
 Default is unset.

 * `fileName` - String.
 Set a file name for error reporting.
 This is useful only when tracking positions.
 You may leave it unset, in which case the file name in error messages will be `undefined`.

+* `fragment` - Boolean.
+If `true`, parse the XML as an XML fragment.
+Default is `false`.

+* `additionalNamespaces` - A plain object whose key, value pairs define namespaces known before parsing the XML file.
+It is not legal to pass bindings for the namespaces `"xml"` or `"xmlns"`.

 ### Methods